FAQ:Opening and Saving Files

 How do I import tracks from an audio CD?

 Audacity cannot import tracks directly from an audio CD.
-You must use a separate program like CDex or iTunes® to extract (or "rip") CD tracks into a format that Audacity can read, like WAV or AIFF.
+You must use a separate application like Windows Media Player or iTunes® to extract (or "rip") CD tracks into a format that Audacity can read, like WAV or AIFF.
 Then you can import those WAV or AIFF files into Audacity.

-The only exception is that on Mac OS X computers, CD tracks appear in Finder as AIFF files so can be imported directly into Audacity.
+The only exception is that on Mac computers with optical drives, CD tracks are mounted in Finder as AIFF files so can be imported directly into Audacity.

 For more detail see the tutorial Tutorial - How to import CDs.